sandeepmistry/arduino-BLEPeripheral/API.md

     * ```BLEIndicate```

 Choice of:
-  * valueSize - size of characteristic in bytes (max: 19 bytes on nRF8001, 20 bytes on nRF51822)
+  * valueSize - size of characteristic in bytes (max: 20 characters on nRF8001 and nRF51822)

 or

-  * value - string value (max: 19 bytes on nRF8001, 20 bytes on nRF51822)
+  * value - string value (max: 20 characters on nRF8001 and nRF51822)

 ## Get value
 ```